Automatic Email Processor - process emails automatically

 Automatic Email Processor

-Automatic Email Processor is the complete solution to automatically save and/or immediately print incoming emails and their attachments.
-The program connects directly to your email accounts - no additional email client installation is required.
-Various filters and configuration options are available for these tasks, such as the option of subsequent further processing, or dynamic archiving folders for attachments and email messages.
-Dynamic archiving folders allow that the path to the location where Automatic Email Processor stores email attachments or emails can be dynamically composed from the individual properties of an email.
+Automatic Email Processor is the complete solution for automatically saving and instantly printing incoming emails and their attachments.
+It connects directly to your email accounts — no extra email client required.
+Flexible filters and configuration options cover every task, including post-processing actions and dynamic archiving folders for both attachments and messages.
+With dynamic archiving folders, the storage path is built automatically from the individual properties of each email.

 Supported account types: IMAP (any provider with IMAP access, including Exchange Server with IMAP service enabled), POP3 and Microsoft 365 / Outlook.com.